 Louisiana has 173 institutions of higher education, many of which offer online programs.
 Some of the state’s more well-known universities include Louisiana State University and Tulane.

 Obtaining a master’s of business administration will prepare you for many different positions, and the Bayou State offers a wide selection of online MBA programs.
-Online MBA in Louisiana programs are designed for professionals who seek management or executive careers in business.
+Online MBA in Louisiana programs are designed for professionals who seek business management or executive careers.
 Most of these programs require students to earn 33 to 36 credit hours and take two years to complete.

 The benefits of an online program include remote access to course materials, and some schools offer a discounted tuition for online students.
 The cost of living is usually cheaper around college campuses, and online programs sometimes have in-person requirements, which can make living close to campus beneficial.
 Many distance learning programs are taught in an asynchronous format, which provide the most flexibility for students.
 GMAT requirements vary between schools.